 his eyes to see a large shadow blocking out his warm sunlight.

-foot aboard the ship.
+aboard the ship.
 Captain Lanu brought him along for his strength and commanding presence to intimidate any possible attackers.
-One look
+One look made

 dangled from his neck.
 His thick coat was made of woven wool, and his size thirty black boots could easily crush Oreus’s skull if he didn’t start